Procurement Glossary

 Example: A car manufacturer purchases only 5 pre-assembled cockpit modules from specialized system suppliers instead of 147 individual components, reducing procurement complexity by 80% and cutting assembly time by 45 minutes per vehicle.

 Modular sourcing is an innovative approach in modern procurement strategy that has become increasingly important in recent years.
-With this concept, complex products are divided into individual, standardized modules that can be sourced from specialized suppliers.
+In this concept, complex products are divided into individual, standardized modules that can be sourced from specialized suppliers.
 This strategy enables companies to optimize their procurement processes and at the same time benefit from the advantages of modularization.
-The combination of flexibility, cost savings and quality assurance makes modular sourcing an important tool in strategic purchasing.
+The combination of flexibility, cost savings and quality assurance makes modular sourcing an important tool in strategic Procurement.
 This guide takes a closer look at the fundamentals, opportunities and challenges of modular sourcing as well as its practical implementation in the corporate context.

 What is modular sourcing?